 Federal Grant Plus Loan

 Graduate students are eligible to borrow from the Grad PLUS Loan Program.
 Students can borrow up to the cost of attendance minus other financial aid.
 It is recommended that students maximize their Direct Loan eligibility before borrowing from the Grad PLUS.
-The interest rate on this loan is fixed at 7.08% for loans disbursed after July 1, 2019.
+Interest rates for all federal student loans can be found at studentaid.gov.

 Payment of Financial Aid Awards